-The Leeds Trinity University Conference for Post-16 Teachers and Advisers is delivered through the Leeds Trinity Education Network (LTEN).
+The Conference for Teachers and Advisers is delivered through the Leeds Trinity Education Network (LTEN).
 To receive updates from the Network, such as monthly newsletters, invitations to future events, and links to useful blogs and podcasts, sign-up here.

 Get in touch